iterative/gto/README.md

 Note: this functionality is experimental and subject to change.
 If you find it useful, please share your feedback in GH issues to help us make it stable.

-In some cases, you want to see more than a single version assigned in a stage.
-For that, use `--av` (short for `--assignments-per-version`), e.g. `-1` to show all versions.
+If you would like to see more than a single version assigned in a stage, use `--av` (short for `--assignments-per-version`), e.g. `-1` to show all versions.

 ```console
 $ gto show churn --av -1